 Including the Scleroderma Research Foundation in your estate planning guarantees your lifetime commitment to finding a cure will continue.

 The SRF has achieved the highest possible rating from Charity Navigator, America's premier charity evaluator, for sound fiscal management and commitment to accountability and transparency.
 We are honored to be included in this short list of America's most respected nonprofit organizations.

 The Foundation's new 2015 Annual Report is available for download.
 This 13 MB PDF file features the SRF research program, currently funded projects and donor/tribute lists.

 SRF Advisor Dr. Antony Rosen shares his thoughts on the value of the SRF research program and reasons for its continuing success.
 This two-minute video is an excerpt from his discussion on the groundbreaking work of SRF-funded investigator Dr. Hal Dietz.

-Please join us for a very special night as we pay tribute to Jeffrey Mace and his extraordinary life and contributions toward a cure on Tuesday, December 8 at Carolines on Broadway.
+Our most recent event took place on December 8th at Carolines on Broadway in New York.
+It was a very special night that paid tribute to Jeffrey Mace and his extraordinary life and contributions toward a cure.
 Click here to view a slide show from past events.
-To make a donation in support of Cool Comedy - Hot Cuisine, please click here .
+To make a donation in support of Cool Comedy - Hot Cuisine, please click here.

 other upcoming events: